anneadit/Predict-House-Prices/README.md

 The aim of this project is to emphasize the importance and amount of time spent of Data Cleaning and Feature Engineering.

-The raw data  can be found in .tsv file
+The raw data  can be found in the .tsv file